shoyo/acoustic-keylogger/README.md

 training data.
 Technology surrounding machine learning has advanced considerably since the time such research was published.
 This project therefore aims to identify how __accurate__, __effective__, and __accessible__ such a security attack is in the current machine learning landscape.
-(If an undergraduate student researcher such as myself can create a relatively effective prototype, this would likely be a sign for a considerable security concern.)
+(If an undergraduate student researcher like myself can create a relatively effective prototype, this would likely be a sign for a considerable security concern.)

 ## Setting up